Svastikkka/CONFIG-SERVER/ReadME.md

 - Docker compose
 - openjdk-17-jdk (for slave as Jenkins runs on java)

-# Need for Config Server
+# Need for gitops

-Config Server provides several benefits in software development and system architecture.
+GitOps provides several benefits in software development and system architecture.
 Here are some key advantages:

 1. **Centralized Configuration Management:**
    - **Simplified Updates:** Centralized configuration makes it easier to update and manage configurations, as changes can be made in one place and propagated to all connected services.

 2. **Versioned Configuration:**
-   - **Auditing and History:** Config Server often support versioning of configurations, providing an audit trail and history of changes.
+   - **Auditing and History:** GitOps often support versioning of configurations, providing an audit trail and history of changes.
 This can be valuable for debugging, troubleshooting, and understanding the evolution of configurations over time.

 3. **Security and Access Control:**
-   - **Access Control:** Config Server can enforce access controls, ensuring that only authorized individuals or systems can modify or retrieve sensitive configuration information.
+   - **Access Control:** GitOps can enforce access controls, ensuring that only authorized individuals or systems can modify or retrieve sensitive configuration information.

 4. **Ease of Troubleshooting:**
    - **Centralized Logging:** With a centralized configuration server, it's easier to log and monitor configuration changes.
 This aids in troubleshooting issues related to misconfigurations or unexpected behavior.

-In summary, Config Server simplifies configuration management, enhances flexibility, and contributes to better control and security in distributed and dynamic software systems.
+In summary, GitOps simplifies configuration management, enhances flexibility, and contributes to better control and security in distributed and dynamic software systems.

 It also becomes a single source of truth for our infrastructure enhnacing visibility.